 Commit the results locally; see the Commit Guidelines for how to write a good commit message:

-Please follow the commit guidelines, always reference the JIRA number and the module name the commit references with [my_module_name].
+Please follow the commit guidelines the module name the commit references with [my_module_name].

 This makes easier to read commits and see which module is affected.